JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 {% include "postslist.njk" %}
 ```

 As I understand it, a Nunjucks `include` doesn’t let you pass data directly, so you have to pass data via what's effectively a global variable.
 That approach is fraught with a high potential for errors.
+(Note: Eleventy allows the use of template engines other than Nunjucks; perhaps those are better.)

 Origami templates are functions, so you can pass data to them directly: